dropbox/dependency-guard/README.md

 ## Baseline Files

 Baseline files are created in the "dependency-guard" folder in your module.
 The following reports are created for the `:sample:app` module by running `./gradlew :sample:app:dependencyGuardBaseline`

-### Setup

-Be sure to include the Dependency Guard plugin to your buildscript classpath, just like you do with the Kotlin Gradle Plugin or Android Gradle Plugin.

 ## Adding to the Buildscript Classpath